 - Server can be fully rebooted/reloaded without users disconnecting.

-- A Player can freely connect/disconnect from game-objects, offering an easy way to implement multi-character systems and puppeting.
+- An Account can freely connect/disconnect from game-objects, offering an easy way to implement multi-character systems and puppeting.

-- Each Player can optionally control multiple Characters/Objects at the same time using the same login information.
+- Each Account can optionally control multiple Characters/Objects at the same time using the same login information.